Our website uses cookies to enhance your browsing experience.

 How to change the Java version to run the analyzer

 By default, the analyzer starts the core with java from the PATH environment variable.
-If you need to run the analysis with some other version, you can set it manually.
-To do this, specify the path to java from the JDK in the javaPath analyzer setting.
-The version of this JDK (version of Java language) will be used when analyzing the source code of the project:
+If you need to run the analysis with some other version, you can set it manually, by specifying the path to java from the JDK in the javaPath analyzer setting.
+The version of this JDK (the Java language version) is used when analyzing the project's source code:

 ....